Killeen DWI, DUI and DUIA Defense Lawyers

 Although DWI is often used interchangeably with DUI, there are some differences between the various types of acronyms used for alcohol-related vehicle offenses.

-The difference between DWI and DUI/DUIA
+What is the difference between DWI and DUI/DUIA?

 You may have heard the terms DWI, DUI or DUIA when referring to drunk driving charges.
 Although these acronyms all generally mean the same thing, you should note the differences, as the charge could have some effect on the possible penalties.